-17.20.1601 Rationale: and 17.20.1602 implement requirements in MFSA that the applicant demonstrate and the Department find a need for the facility.
-In Chapter 329, Laws 1997, the Legislature eliminated this requirement for eration and conversion facilities.
-17.20.1603 implemented of generation and conversion facilities. the requirement in MFSA that the facility minimize adverse environmental impacts.
+Rationale: 17.20.1601 and 17.20.1602 implement requirements in MFSA that the applicant demonstrate and the Department find a need for the facility.
 In Chapter 329, Laws of 1997, the Legislature eliminated this requirement for generation and conversion facilities.
+17.20.1603 implemented the requirement in MFSA that the facility minimize adverse environmental impacts.
+In Chapter 329, Laws of 1997, the Legislature eliminated this requirement for generation and conversion facilities.
 Because these rules are no longer authorized by statute, they must be repealed.

-17.20.1705 LINEAR ASSOCIATED FACILITIES, CENTERLINE EVALUATION IN AN APPROVED CORRIDOR, INFORMATION REQUIREMENTS (Auth: 75-20-105, MCA; IMP, 75-20-301, 75-20-302, MCA), located at page 17-1406, Administrative Rules of Montana.
+17.20.1705 LINEAR ASSOCIATED FACILITIES, CENTERLINE EVALUATION IN AN APPROVED CORRIDOR, INFORMATION REQUIREMENTS

+(Auth: 75-20-105, MCA; IMP, 75-20-301, 75-20-302, MCA), located at page 17-1406, Administrative Rules of Montana.